useR-2018/website/content/travel.md

 The airport is serviced by Brisbane’s airport rail link, Airtrain, which provides a cost effective and efficient service to travellers transferring to the City and the Convention Centre.

 International visitors most likely will need a visa to enter Australia.
-Information on the type of visa to get can be found on the [Australian Department of Immigration and Boarder Protection International Event Co-ordinator Network website](http://www.homeaffairs.gov.au/Busi/Trav/Conf).
+Information on the type of visa to get can be found on the [Australian Department of Immigration and Boarder visitor information website](http://www.homeaffairs.gov.au/Trav/Visi/Visi).
 They can provide advice if needed.
+The Electronic Travel Authority (ETA) may be the best option.

 To request an invitation letter, go to the [contact page](contact) and enter your request.